-- 1 Sara Lee Frozen Pound Cake
+- Frozen Pound Cake

 - Cool Whip Whipped Topping

 - Greek Yogurt

 - Mandarin Oranges

-- 1 jar Maraschino Cherries (no stems)
+- Maraschino Cherries

-- 2 cups Mini Fruit Marshmallows
+- Mini Fruit Marshmallows

 I love serving salads in individual cups for parties or get-togethers.
 It allows everyone to get to their food faster and it guarantees that you have enough food rather than just eye-balling and hoping that you have enough for everyone.
 These dessert cups would be perfect for pool parties, tiki parties, or outdoor grilling!
 And this salad was so easy to make with the help of Sara Lee Pound Cake and Cool Whip!
 Keeping a Sara Lee Dessert and Cool Whip Whipped Topping in your freezer is the perfect way to be prepared for easy entertaining or snacking at any time.
 And any remaining Cool Whip can be kept in the fridge for two weeks after defrosting!
 I know … what remaining Cool Whip?
 And if you want to do a throwback Thursday with this Ambrosia Salad, you can find Sara Lee Desserts and Cool Whip Whipped Topping products in the frozen foods section at your local Kroger!
 Sara Lee Desserts and Cool Whip deliver a winning recipe for bringing loved ones to the table and this recipe would also be perfect for Mother’s Day!
 As a kid, I remember my mom would often whip together a simple fruit salad whenever we were grilling and eating dinner outside during the summer, so maybe we’ll do the same for Mother’s Day this year!
 Do you have any vintage cook books?
 Do you ever make any dated recipes using them?
 Let me know in the comments below your favorite throwback recipe!
 Bonus points if it’s a jello mold!